ademiltonnunes/ChatGPT-API-GenAI-Driven-Apps/ChatGPTAPI/Chatbot-From-Files/README.md

 - **Conversation Memory Buffer**: Question answering is designed to handle historical questions and context through the Conversation Memory Buffer.

 ## Key Features
+- **Translation**: Integration with Google Translate allows users to chat in multiple languages, enhancing accessibility.
+- **Voice Recognition**: Users can ask questions through voice recognition using the Whisper module.
+- **Text and Voice Responses**: The system responds in both text and voice, providing a seamless user experience.
+- **User Question Techniques**:
+  - **Moderation**: OpenAI's Moderation tool ensures responsible usage and compliance with policies.
+  - **Prompt Injection Prevention**: Mechanisms are in place to prevent users from injecting inappropriate prompts or revealing sensitive information.

-- Integration with the ChatGPT OpenAI GPT-3.5 model for use as a Large Language Model (LLM).
+- **Integration with the ChatGPT OpenAI GPT-3.5 model**:  OpenAI GPT-3.5 model is used as a Large Language Model (LLM).
-- User interface built with HTML and CSS for easy interaction.
+- **User interface built with HTML and CSS** for easy interaction.
-- LangChain for loading documents, creating a vector store, and answering questions.
+- **LangChain** for loading documents, creating a vector store, and answering questions.

 ## Technologies Used